Acxiom/metalus/docs/metadata-extractor.md

 be loaded and reconciled to a list.
 This list will be written to the *pipelines.json* file or posted to the */api/v1/pipelines*
 API end point.

+### Execution Metadata Extractor
+This extractor will scan jar files looking for JSON files stored under the *metadata/executions* path.
+Each execution will be loaded and reconciled to a list.
+This list will be written to the *executions.json* file or posted to the */api/v1/executions*
+API end point. **This extractor does not run automatically**.
+Enable by using the _--extractors_ flag and provide the _com.acxiom.metalus.executions.ExecutionsMetadataExtractor_ as one of the values.

 ## Creating a Custom Extractor
 Custom extractors may be created and used with or in place of the existing extractors.
 Three things are required in order to use a custom extractor: